 Sandra Tropper, owner of Artemis, Inc., has been a fine art appraiser, consultant, and art dealer in the Washington, D.C. area for more than twenty-five years.
-She has completed appraisals for insurance coverage, damage and loss claims, estate tax calculation, estate and financial planning, non-cash charitable contributions, acquiring and disposition of property and property division.
+She has completed appraisals for insurance coverage, damage and loss claims, estate tax calculation, estate and financial planning, non-cash charitable contributions, acquiring and disposition of property, and property division.

 Organizational and Society Activities

 She completed The Principles of Valuation courses through the American Society of Appraisers.
 In addition, she has attended numerous courses and seminars.
-She chaired conferences for the American Society of Appraisers Personal Property Committee on Fair Value for Personal Property Appraisers, Insurance Issues for Appraisers, and Trusts, Estates and Estate Planning.
+She chaired conferences for the American Society of Appraisers Personal Property Committee on Fair Value for Personal Property Appraisers, Insurance Issues for Appraisers, and Trusts, Estates, and Estate Planning.

 Other Professional Organizations

-Ms. Tropper is a member of both ArtTable, a national organization of women in the arts, and Charter 100, a national organization of professional women.
-She is also a Fellow in the Society of Antiquaries of Scotland, a member of the Society of American Archivists, and a member of College Art Association.
+Ms. Tropper is a member of both ArtTable, a national organization of women in the arts and Charter 100, a national organization of professional women.
+She is also a Fellow in the Society of Antiquaries of Scotland, a member of the Society of American Archivists, and a member of the College Art Association.